vlevko/ML_codebasics/README.md

 * Tell the score (accuracy) of your model (hint: use LinearRegression().score())

 ### 5. logistic regression
-Using the *HR_comma_sep.csv* file with employee retention dataset solve the following tasks:
+Using the *HR_comma_sep.csv* file downloaded from [Kaggle](https://www.kaggle.com/giripujar/hr-analytics) with employee retention dataset solve the following tasks:
 * Do some exploratory data analysis to figure out which variables have direct and clear impact on employee retention (i.e. whether they leave the company or continue to work)
 * Plot bar charts showing impact of employee salaries on retention
 * Plot bar charts showing corelation between department and employee retention
 * Now build logistic regression model using variables that were narrowed down in step 1
 * Measure the accuracy of the model

+### 6. multiclass logistic regression
+Use *sklearn.datasets* iris flower dataset to train your model using logistic regression.
+You need to figure out accuracy of your model and use that to predict different samples in your test dataset.
+In iris dataset there are 150 samples containing following features:
+* Sepal Length
+* Sepal Width
+* Petal Length
+* Petal Width
+Using above 4 features you will clasify a flower in one of the three categories:
+* Setosa
+* Versicolour
+* Virginica